1. Home: Explore careers

 Professional and industry bodies

-You can join the Chartered Institute of Library and Information Professionals to help with your career development.
+You can join the Chartered Institute of Library and Information Professionals (CILIP) to help with your career development.

 Further information